 In 2014, as Tina decided to focus on family and coaching, Play4TheCure transitioned fully into the hands of NFCR.
 Here, dedicated staff work year-round to recruit, guide and facilitate not only field hockey but hundreds of teams from upwards of a dozen sports to fundraise for research into all types of cancer.

 When a team—or league—registers, they receive starter kits in the form of balls, shirts, wristbands, banners or other swag, as well as fundraising tips.
-Program managers Rachel Pikovsky and Francesca Montalto provide assistance for Play4theCure teams, helping them to come up with ideas and sharing with them approaches which have worked for others.
+The Play4theCure team can help anyone registered come up with ideas and share with them approaches which have worked for others.

 “To continue getting young people involved in a good cause is the main goal right now.
 Coaches usually register the team and student athletes are the ones to do the fundraising,” Rachel explains.
 “Sometimes it’s hard when you’re younger to feel like you’re making a difference and I think this is a good way to do just that.”